VMGWARE/vATCSuite/README.md

 ## Rudimentary instructions to get started

 1. Download Code
-2. Import redbbqhz_atis_generator.sql using your preferred method into MySQL.
-This file includes ICAO codes and associated airport names
+2. Open /includes/constants.php in a text editor and change the MySQL database connection information to your database
-3. Open /includes/constants.php in a text editor and change the MySQL database connection information to your database
+3. Run `php db_initialize.php` from the command line to create the database tables.
 4. Upload files to your server
 5. Enjoy!